 What is the SRG Rat?

-The Sprague Dawley-Rag2mahera 112rg’mlhera/Hera rat strain is commonly referred to as SRG Rat or Oncokat is a Sprague Dawley background containing a double knockout of the Rag2 and 112rg genes.
+The Sprague Dawley-Rag2mahera 112rg’mlhera/Hera rat strain is commonly referred to as SRG Rat or Oncorat is a Sprague Dawley background containing a double knockout of the Rag2 and 112rg genes.
 The combined mutations result in a loss of mature B, T, and NK cells and the most severely immunodeficient rat model on the market.

 What services does Hera provide?

-Hera provides in vivo contract research (CRO) services in the SRG rat and immunodeficient mouse stains including xenograft/PDX studies, metabolism, toxicology studies with a variety of treatment routes and endpoints on preclinical small molecules, antibodies, cell and gene therapies, and medical devices.
+Hera provides in vivo contract research (CRO) services in the SRG rat and immunodeficient mouse strains including xenograft/PDX studies, metabolism, toxicology studies with a variety of treatment routes and endpoints on preclinical small molecules, antibodies, cell and gene therapies, and medical devices.
 Find out how we can use a combination of endpoints to get the most relevant data out of your animal studies.
 All in vivo studies are conducted in our state-of-the-art facility located in Lexington, KY.